dfox3/bcqc/README.txt

 Output:

 The only file is is "prefix_counts.csv".
-This .csv file contains counts for each barcode within individual libraries, and the purity of the tag within a set of libraries.
+This .csv file contains counts for each barcode within individual libraries, and the purity of the barcode within a set of libraries.

-Version 1.0.0.0
+Version 1.0.0.2
 20181128
 Dylan Fox
 dylan.fox@perkinelmer.com